How To Use A Foam Roller:

 Upper Back (see photo below)

-Start with your butt on the floor and then slowly lift you butt off of the floor and place your hands gently behind your neck, as you would if you were doing crunches.
+Start with your butt on the floor and then slowly lift, placing your hands gently behind your neck.
+Similarly, as if you were doing crunches.

-Have a great day and be sure to share this post on social media and spread the word.
-Thanks a bunch!
+We hope you have a great day, and be sure to share this post on your social media.